nterreri/thesis/report/chapter2.md

 ### The Concerns Checklist {#ConcernsChecklist}
-Given the variety of different versions of the questionnaire, the team was advised by the client to focus on the one that is most commonly used: the Concerns Checklist (NCSI, 2012).
+Given the variety of different versions of the questionnaire, the team was advised by the client to focus on the one that is most commonly used: the Concerns Checklist (NCAT, 2011).

 In this version of the questionnaire, the patient selects their concerns from a range of more than 50 individual issues, each falling into one of 10 categories,